fearofcode/arete/README.md

 That's not to say Dropbox will be around forever, I just trust them more than I do a random third-party organization.

+## Running tests

+Run `bin/run_tests`, which will run the tests single-threaded.

+If you run `cargo test`, the database tests that mutate the test database's DDL will run simultaneously and fail.

 ## Setting up PostgreSQL on Linux (e.g., if using on a VPS)

 This is mostly a reminder for myself for when setting this up on a VPS.